daviddarnes/david.darn.es/_posts/2019-08-11-use-ghost-with-jekyll.md

 <script src="https://gist.github.com/daviddarnes/eb956c1a8b57f4249ea57516b06ca89e.js"></script>

-Pretty nifty method of bring Ghost and Jekyll together I think.
-Feel free to [chat with me on Twitter](https://twitter.com/DavidDarnes if you've got some improvements or are using this yourself!
+Pretty nifty method of bringing Ghost and Jekyll together I think.
+Feel free to [chat with me on Twitter](https://twitter.com/DavidDarnes) if you've got some improvements or are using this yourself!

 PS.
 Thanks to [Phil](https://twitter.com/philhawksworth) for giving me the inspiration